kavitakamat21/sql_sales_p1/README.md

          TO_CHAR(sale_date, 'YYYY-MM') = '2022-11'
          AND
          quantity >= 4
-Write a SQL query to calculate the total sales (total_sale) for each category.
+3.Write a SQL query to calculate the total sales (total_sale) for each category.

      SELECT
          category,